 - Arkansas Game and Fish Commission, paddlefish information page.

-- Iowa department of natural resources, paddlefish information page.
+- Iowa State Fish Atlas, paddlefish information page.

 - Texas Parks and Wildlife, paddlefish information page.